michaeltouati/ESVM/paper.md

 1) the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping},
 2) the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and \autoref{fig:non-linear-landau-damping-2},
 3) the two-stream instability; cf. \autoref{fig:two-stream-instability} and
-4) the emission of an electrostatic wakefield  by a Gaussian (in space and velocity-space) electron drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:electrostatic-wakefield}.
+4) the emission of an electrostatic wakefield  by a Gaussian (in space and velocity-space) electron beam drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:electrostatic-wakefield}.
 For each Academic case, an example of input deck is provided together with the corresponding simulation result plots that the code typically generates.
+Tools for testing the compilation of the code and for checking the simulation parameters are also provided.

 # Equations computed by ESVM